Why I Left Calvinism

 The apostles are crystal clear that it was in and through and by and for Jesus that all things came into being and are sustained.
 Let me cite a few verses.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
-All things came into being by Him, and apart from Him nothing came into being that has come into being (John 1:1-3).
+All things came into being by Him, and apart from Him nothing came into being that has come into being.
+In Him was life; and the life was the light of men.
+(John 1:1-4).

 For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things have been created by Him and for Him.
 And He is before all things, and in Him all things hold together (Colossians 1:16-17).